What is a Dog Park?

 - Safety – for people and dogs

-- Long term externalities – chance of having to relocate, city plans for site use
+- Long term externalities – city long-term plans for use

 How can I stay informed about updates and progress?

 How can I help?

 - Join us for our annual Spring Cleanup (info is shared close to the event date)

 - Join our email list – contact FitchburgDogParkAdvocates@gmail.com